 Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!View on Osprey View on REI

 A bit of a hidden gem, Hilo is all about nature and, boy, is it beautiful.
 First and foremost it’s pretty well known for the Wailuku River State Park, where you’ll find the famous Rainbow Falls (named because of the effects of its mist).

 Elsewhere there are gardens galore in the form of the stunning Hawaii Tropical Botanical Garden, and Japanese-style Liliuokalani Park and Gardens.
-Here is where you’ll find Hawaii Volcanoes National Park, home to a luscious rainforest and actual volcanoes.
+Here, you’ll also find Hawaii Volcanoes National Park, home to a luscious rainforest and actual volcanoes.
 Don’t forget to add a good pair of shoes to your Hawaii packing list!

-Best Hostel for Solo Travellers in Hilo – Hilo Bay Hostel
+Best Hostel for Solo Travelers in Hilo – Hilo Bay Hostel

-The centre of commerce and tourism on the west side of Hawaii (that’s actually what the ‘Big Island’ is called), Kailua-Kona is a captivating cocktail of history and, um, the sea.
+The center of commerce and tourism on the west side of Hawaii (that’s actually what the ‘Big Island’ is called), Kailua-Kona is a captivating cocktail of history and, um, the sea.

 It’s home to Hawaii’s first Christian church (1800), ancient rock art at Kaloko-Honokohau National Historical Park, and the former residence of King Kamehameha I – founder and first ruler of the Kingdom of Hawaii.

 Aaaand then there’s coral at Kamakahonu Beach and great kayaking to be had at Keauhou Bay.
 It’s all here!